 Changes in LTP/LTD

-Age-dependent behavioral deficits, including working memory as assessed by the cross maze at 12 months, but not at 3 and 6 months.
+Age-dependent deficits in working and spatial reference memory at 12 months, but not at 3 and 6 months.

 Research Models Citations

 - Saido TC, Iwatsubo T, Mann DM, Shimada H, Ihara Y, Kawashima S. Dominant and differential deposition of distinct beta-amyloid peptide species, A beta N3(pE), in senile plaques.
 Neuron.
 1995 Feb;14(2):457-66.
 PubMed.

 - Harigaya Y, Saido TC, Eckman CB, Prada CM, Shoji M, Younkin SG.
 Amyloid beta protein starting pyroglutamate at position 3 is a major component of the amyloid deposits in the Alzheimer's disease brain.
 Biochem Biophys Res Commun.
 2000 Sep 24;276(2):422-7.
 PubMed.